Orlando Arcia Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have the ninth-ranked team ERA across all MLB pitching staffs (4.00).
+- The Giants' 4.00 team ERA ranks 10th across all league pitching staffs.

-- Giants pitchers combine to allow the sixth-fewest home runs in baseball (137 total, 1.1 per game).
+- The Giants allow the fifth-fewest home runs in baseball (138 total, 1.1 per game).

+- Walker makes the start for the Giants, his 11th of the season.
+He is 4-2 with a 2.14 ERA and 53 strikeouts in 46 1/3 innings pitched.

+- In his last time out -- out of the bullpen on Wednesday -- the righty tossed a scoreless third of an inning against the Philadelphia Phillies without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.